cork89/commenteer/README.md

 this assumes you have docker installed and running, and your env file exists in /run/secrets/.env.local (C://run/secrets/.env.local on windows)
 * see .env.sample for environment vars required for running the app
 * this env file will provide values to both the docker compose file and the actual go application
-* Currently this app is linked directly to an app created on reddit (reddit.com/prefs/apps).
-I haven't tested this yet but maybe another reddit app can be created there and use this app?
+* Currently this app is linked directly to an app created on reddit (https://reddit.com/prefs/apps).
+  * two apps are currently being used one for prod and one for dev

 if you want to live update the go app during development you can use the live reloading server air (https://github.com/air-verse/air)